Concentration and consistency results for canonical and curved exponential-family models of random graphs

 Models of network data have witnessed a surge of interest in statistics and related areas \citep[e.g.,][]{Ko09a}.
-Such data arise in the study of social networks \citep[e.g.,][]{ergm.book}, terrorist networks \citep[e.g.,][]{Ko06}, the spread of infectious diseases \citep[e.g.,][]{KeEa05}, and other areas.
+Such data arise in the study of, e.g., social networks, epidemics, insurgencies, and terrorist networks.

-Since the work of Holland and Leinhardt in the 1970s \citep[e.g.,][]{HpLs76}, it is well-known that network data exhibit a wide range of dependencies.
-The most powerful statistical framework for modeling dependencies are discrete exponential-family random graph models pioneered by \citet{FoSd86}, with extensions by \citet{WsPp96}, \citet{SnPaRoHa04}, \citet{HuHa04}, and others \citep[e.g.,][]{Kr11,ScHa13,FeHa12,ergm.book}.
-Discrete exponential-family random graph models are popular among network scientists for the same reason the Ising model is popular among physicists: both classes of models enable scientists to model a wide range of interesting dependencies \citep[e.g.,][]{ergm.book}.
-It is worth noting that there are exponential-family random graph models with independence and dyad-independence assumptions, including the classic Bernoulli random graph model of \citet{ErRe59} and the $p_1$-model of \citet{HpLs81} and modern relatives such as the $\beta$-model \citep[e.g.,][]{DiChSl11,RiPeFi13,KrKo14,YaLeZh11}, but such models cannot capture interesting dependencies and are therefore not widely used in practice, though such models are sometimes useful as null models \citep[][]{HpLs81}.
+Since the work of Holland and Leinhardt in the 1970s \citep[e.g.,][]{HpLs76}, it is known that network data exhibit a wide range of dependencies induced by transitivity and other interesting network phenomena \citep[e.g.,][]{ergm.book}.
+Transitivity is a form of triadic closure in the sense that, when a node $k$ is connected to two distinct nodes $i$ and $j$, then $i$ and $j$ are likely to be connected as well, which suggests that edges are dependent \citep[e.g.,][]{ergm.book}.
+A large statistical framework for modeling dependencies among edges is given by discrete exponential-family models of random graphs, called exponential-family random graphs \citep[e.g.,][]{FoSd86,WsPp96,Ha03p,SnPaRoHa04,HuGoHa08,ergm.book,Ha13,LaRiSa17}.
+Such models are popular among network scientists for the same reason Ising models are popular among physicists: Both classes of models enable scientists to model a wide range of dependencies of scientific interest \citep[e.g.,][]{ergm.book}.